 Punta del Este

-One of the most famous beaches in Uruguay is called the Monaco of the South.
-Many people, including actors and wealthy celebrities, visit this place and enjoy the site’s beauty.
-The area’s attractions are its golden sands, various activities and being home to many whales.
+One of Uruguay’s most famous beaches is called the Monaco of the South.
+Many people, including actors and wealthy celebrities, visit this place and enjoy its beauty.
+The area’s attractions are its golden sands, various activities, and its home to many whales.

-From the beach of Punta del Este, you can see two small islands, and on them, there is a lighthouse, the ruins of Portuguese forts, and a natural reserve.
+From the beach of Punta del Este, you can see two small islands.
+On them, there is a lighthouse, the ruins of Portuguese forts, and a natural reserve.

 Santa Teresa National Park

-One of the essential places in the park is the Santa Teresa Castle, which was built in 1762, and is located strategically between the park and the Atlantic Ocean.
+One of the park’s essential attractions is Santa Teresa Castle, which was built in 1762 and is located strategically between the park and the Atlantic Ocean.

 Prado Park

-It is in a neighbourhood of the same name, with beautiful trees and buildings surrounding it, and it is the largest urban park in Montevideo.
-Prado Park is on an area of 106 hectares and is perfect for families and friends to have a lovely picnic.
+It is in a neighbourhood of the same name, with beautiful trees and buildings surrounding it.
+It is the largest urban park in Montevideo.
+Prado Park covers an area of 106 hectares and is perfect for families and friends to have a lovely picnic.

-In the park, you can see walking trails, botanical gardens, and a rose garden containing flowers from France.
-The park also includes the Blanes Museum, which offers excellent walking paths and manicured gardens.
+The park includes walking trails, botanical gardens, and a rose garden with flowers from France.
+It also includes the Blanes Museum, which offers excellent walking paths and manicured gardens.

 Salto